goyal-aman/goyal-aman.github.io/hello/content/blog/Why Relational Databases Struggle with Long-Tail Data.md

     "Storage Systems",
     "Backend Engineering"
 ]
+meta_image = "/images/long-tail-power-distribution.png"
 cover = "/images/long-tail-power-distribution.png"
 +++
 ---

-# Why Relational Databases Struggle with Long-Tail Data
+### Why Relational Databases Struggle with Long-Tail Data?

 Most systems have a few popular records that get accessed all the time — and millions of others that are rarely touched.
 This pattern is called the **long tail**.